elllie/bytesizecs/index.md

 ---
 # A conversational course in computer science

 Computers might be boxes of magic rocks, but they shouldn’t be mystical.
-We believe that everyone is capable of learning to program.
 Byte Size is a conversational course in computer science.
 We’ll chat about fun topics and teach core concepts in computing in a way that’s palatable regardless of your background.
-Join our conversation and you’ll be able to call yourself a computer scientist, too.
+Join our conversation to unlock secrets about the field of computer science you might otherwise only find out from being there.

 Each chapter focuses on a broad topic in computer science, from **programming basics** to **computing and humanity**—all broken up into several short, easily-digestible episodes (bytes!)
 We also chat with a wide variety of computer scientists to provide additional insight on the topics we discuss.
 [Get started with our first chapter](http://learncswith.us/chapters/0-Introduction/0-contents.html), or listen to our latest episode below.